How to get rid of those goose bumps on the back of your arms

 Lactic acid is one of our favourite ingredients.
 An AHA derived from yogurt.
 There are several reasons I use it over other AHA’s such as glycolic acid but mostly because it has additional benefits to the skin, other than just exfoliation.As with Glycolic Acid and other AHA’s, Lactic Acid is a keratolytic agent.
 Which means it provides effective exfoliation.
 It works to dissolve the desmosomes (bonds) that hold keratinocytes (skin cells) together.
 This gentle but effective exfoliation is great for increasing cellular renewal.
 Helping to keep the texture of the stratum corneum smooth and even, thus reducing goosebumps effects.

-Dermagen – Skin needling, is an ancient technique used to induce collagen production.
-It can actually increase collagen up to 1000% with just one treatment.
+Skin needling, is technique used to induce collagen production.
+It can actually increase collagen up to 40% with just one treatment.
 By creating a microtrauma on the skin it releases growth factors that promote scarless healing it also encourages the production of normal (woven) collagen rather than scar forming collagen by kicking in fibroblasts that thicken and tighten improving tone and texture dramatically.
-Read Marie Reynolds article needles and pins to discover how this technique can help to smooth your skin for perfect smoothness.
+Many of our professional practitioners offer this practise.
+If you’d like us to put you in contact with a clinic in the UK please email us at [email protected].